BlackLightLabs/blacklight/research/JacksonCollins_blacklight.typ

 = Chromosomes
 #paragraph[
-	Chromosomes represent individual model topologies.
-Chromosome inherits the `Gene` class
+	Chromosomes represent individual model topologies. `Chromosome` inherits the `Gene` class
 	$"Gene" -> "Chromosome"$.
-Since certain aspects of the gene are confirmed by their existance, the `Chromosome` class can use the functionalility implemented in the `Gene` without having to worry about edge cases.
+Since certain aspects of the gene are confirmed by their existence, the `Chromosome` class can use the functionalility implemented in the `Gene` without having to worry about edge cases.
 	```python